CNugteren/CLBlast/README.md

 Hardware/software for this project was contributed by:

+* [HPC research group at the University of Bristol](http://uob-hpc.github.io/zoo/) for access to their GPU zoo
 * [ArrayFire](http://arrayfire.org) for settings up and supporting Buildbot correctness tests on multiple platforms
 * [JetBrains](https://www.jetbrains.com/clion/) for supply a free CLion IDE license for CLBlast developers
 * [Travis CI](https://travis-ci.org/CNugteren/CLBlast/branches) and [AppVeyor](https://ci.appveyor.com/project/CNugteren/clblast) for free automated build tests for open-source projects